ryuzu001/updatedatabase/README.md

 Second, install [gspread](https://gspread.readthedocs.io/en/latest/)

 Next, create a new project in Google Cloud Platform, and enable the Google Drive and Google Sheets API.
-Download the credentials `.json` file.
+Download the `.json` file.
 [Here (first 3 minutes)](https://www.youtube.com/watch?v=cnPlKLEGR7E) is a nice video tutorial.

+Once your project is set up, create a Google Cloud Service Account.
+This account is the account that the script will use to update the sheet itself.
+Download the Service Account's private key and name it `credentials.json`.
+Put this file in the same level as the `update.py` script.

 Finally, navigate to the location of `update.py` and run it.
 The first parameter is the line in the responses spreadsheet to start at, and the second is the line to end at (inclusive)